Hit by a Drunk Driver in Atlanta? Call The Champion Firm.

 Will Insurance Cover a Drunk Driving Accident?

-Even in cases where the drunk driver’s insurance policy excludes punitive damages, the cases are normally worth more.
+Even in cases where the drunk driver’s insurance policy excludes punitive damages, the cases are typically worth more.
 This is because of the aggravated nature of the DUI driver’s conduct.
-Juries are comprised of regular people, and no rational person likes drunk drivers.
+Juries comprise regular people, and no rational person likes drunk drivers.
 They are a danger to the community.
-When faced with a drunk driving accident, juries normally give more money.
+When faced with a drunk driving accident, juries usually give more money.

-How Much is Your Atlanta DUI Accident Case Worth?
+How Much is an Atlanta DUI Accident Worth?

 As with any personal injury case, one of the main driving forces behind the value of a DUI case is the amount of the damages.
 This starts with analyzing the nature and severity of your injuries, the amount of your medical expenses, and your lost wages.
-With respect to punitive damages, the egregiousness of the drunk driver’s conduct is directly tied to the value of these damages.
-The more egregious the misconduct is, the higher the value of the punitive damages claim.
+For punitive damages, the egregiousness of the drunk driver’s conduct is directly tied to the value of these damages.
+The more grievous the misconduct, the higher the punitive damages claim can be.

-In addition to damages, another important question the needs to be answered is the ability of the wrongdoer to pay for your damages, whether it be through insurance or his or her own financial assets.
-In cases where there is little to no liability insurance, you may be entitled to coverage under your own uninsured motorist policy.
-As a result, the value of your damages is just one component of the overall value of your case because you could have extremely high damages but little or no available insurance or assets to pay for those damages.
+In addition to damages, another question that needs to be answered is the ability of the wrongdoer to pay for your damages, whether it be through insurance or their financial assets.
+In cases with little to no liability insurance, you may be entitled to coverage under your uninsured motorist policy.
+As a result, the value of your damages is just one component of the overall value of your case because you could have highly high damages but little or no available insurance or assets to pay for those damages.

 Speak To a Drunk Driving Accident Lawyer in Atlanta Today

-If you have been injured in a DUI accident in Atlanta, you should speak with a personal injury attorney as soon as possible.
-The experienced Atlanta personal injury attorneys at The Champion Firm, P.C., have experience representing DUI victims.
-Call The Champion Firm, P.C., today for a free consultation with an Atlanta personal injury lawyer.
+If you have been injured in a DUI accident in Atlanta, you should speak with a drunk driving accident attorney as soon as possible.
+The experienced Atlanta personal injury attorneys at The Champion Firm, Personal Injury Attorneys, P.C., have experience representing DUI victims.
+Call The Champion Firm, Personal Injury Attorneys, P.C., at 404-596-8044 for a free consultation with an Atlanta personal injury lawyer.